junxie6/flexobj/README.md

 # FlexObj

 FlexObj makes storing the nested objects as easy as PHP associative array and it maintains the insertion order.
-It is most useful when handling the result data of the SQL database queries.
+It is most useful when handling the SQL database result set.

 ## Features:
 * Maintain the insertion order